sundew28/passenger-code-test/README.md

 $ composer install
 ```

-Once your dependencies are download next would be set up your JWT authentication key in the .env or enviorment file.
+Once your dependencies are download next would be setting up your JWT authentication key in the .env or enviorment file.
 This can be accomplished by running the command below

 ```bash
 $ php artisan jwt:secret